 Negative perceptions can worsen chronic pain

-Unfortunately these negative perceptions can actually worsen chronic pain symptoms, and make the experience of living with chronic illness even more difficult.
-When we have negative perceptions of ourselves and our illness, we’re less likely to actively keep up with adaptive (meaning helpful and productive) self management strategies and to engage with treatments effectively.
+Unfortunately, these negative perceptions can actually worsen chronic pain symptoms and make the experience of living with chronic illness even more difficult.
+When we have negative perceptions of ourselves and our illness, we’re less likely to actively keep up with adaptive (meaning helpful and productive) self-management strategies and engage with treatments effectively.
 Understandably, when symptoms are not well-managed they can worsen.

 Lack of confidence can even mean that those with chronic illness don’t reach out for help when they need it, or try to hide their struggles.
 This can be detrimental to their recovery journey.